Spin squeezing in open Heisenberg spin chains: Abstract

 \section{Abstract}

 Spin squeezing protocols successfully generate entangled many-body quantum states, the key pillars of the second quantum revolution.
 In our recent work [Phys.
 Rev. Lett.
-129, 090403 (2022)] we showed that spin squeezing described by the one-axis twisting model could be generated in the Heisenberg spin-1/2 chain with periodic boundary conditions when accompanied by a position-dependent spin-flip coupling induced by a single laser field.
-This work shows analytically that the change of boundary conditions from the periodic to the open ones significantly modifies spin squeezing dynamics.
+129, 090403 (2022)] we showed that spin squeezing described by the one-axis twisting model can be generated in the Heisenberg spin-1/2 chain with periodic boundary conditions when accompanied by a position-dependent spin-flip coupling induced by a single laser field.
+In this work, we show analytically that the change of boundary conditions from the periodic to the open ones significantly modifies spin squeezing dynamics.
 A broad family of twisting models can be simulated by the system in the weak coupling regime, including the one- and two-axis twisting under specific conditions, providing the Heisenberg level of squeezing and acceleration of the dynamics.
-Full numerical simulations confirm our analytical findings.
+Our analytical findings are confirmed by full numerical simulations.